 - Projects to maintain compliance with existing regulations for contaminants with acute health effects (e.g. Surface Water Treatment Rule, Revised Total Coliform Rule) and existing regulations for contaminants with chronic health effects (e.g. Lead and Copper Rule) - Full lead service lines replacement by eligible systems, with priority given to water systems that have exceeded the lead action level.
-Eligible water systems that do not exceed the lead action level but want to replace lead pipes are eligible for principal forgiveness in ranked order.
+Eligible water systems that do not exceed the lead action level but want to replace lead pipes in communities with MHIs below the State MHI are eligible for principal forgiveness in ranked order.